varuntirumalareddy/k3s-cluster/README.md

 ## 🚀 Getting Started

-Once you have installed Debian on your nodes, there are 6 stages to getting a Flux-managed cluster up and runnning.
+Once you have installed Ubuntu on your nodes, there are 6 stages to getting a Flux-managed cluster up and runnning.

 ### 🎉 Stage 1: Create a Git repository